html_document

 #> 6 China 20 00 213766/1280428583

-Worthwhile to revisit Wickham’s (2014) defintions of variables, and observations in light of what we now know about tidy vs. untidy data.
+population`Worthwhile to revisit Wickham’s (2014) defintions of variables, and observations in light of what we now know about tidy vs. untidy data.

 Whenever I work with datasets I tend to think of observations as being synonomous with rows and variables as being synonomous with columns.
 But if we use Wickham’s definitions of observations and variables, this is not true.

-• For example, in table2 the attribute population was represented by two columns, type and count
+was represented by two columns, type

 “Observational unit” (data concept) vs. “unit of analysis” (my term; data structure)